 Thorp is a tiny town located in the state of Washington.
 With a population of 232 people and just one neighborhood, Thorp is the 318th largest community in Washington.
-Thorp has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Thorp has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Thorp are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.